VerteDinde/codespaces-dotfiles/README.md

-# codespaces-dotfiles
+# Codespaces Dotfiles

-Some settings for codespaces
+Some settings for codespaces, namely git aliases and a few bash prompt customizations